Nervous Shock Compensation Claim Lawyers

 What is a Nervous Shock Claim?

 A nervous shock claim is when someone witnesses a traumatic event such as a car crash, falls down stairs, slips over, or suffers another type of injury.
 These types of claims are often known as ‘accident trauma’ claims because they involve a person being traumatised by something that happened unexpectedly.
-Nervous shock can occur when you:
+Nervous shock can occur when you develop a recognisable psychiatric injury from:

-2. learn about the accident after it happens
+2. Learning about the accident after it happens

-For example, you see an injured person on the road when you arrive at a car accident after it has occurred.
+For example, you see an injured person on the road when you arrive at a serious car accident that has occurred.

 Under Queensland law, you can make a personal injury claim for nervous shock even if you weren’t present when the event happened.
 You can suffer psychological damage by simply hearing about the accident, especially when someone close to you is harmed.